wentelteefje/ptask/blockchain-basics.md

   - limitations
 ---

 A blockchain is a decentralized ledger that records information in a sequence of blocks.
+At any point in time, the blockchain has a current internal state.
 The information contained in a block is an ordered set of instructions that might result in a change in state.

 In a blockchain network, individual computers—called nodes—communicate with each other to form a decentralized peer-to-peer (P2P) network.
 There is no central authority that controls the network and, typically, each node that participates in block production stores a copy of the blocks that make up the canonical chain.